chinapandaman/PyPDFForm/SECURITY.md

 ## Supported Versions

 PyPDFForm only fixes vulnerabilities in the latest version of the library.
-If you believe you have identified a vulnerability, please consider upgrading your version before reporting.
+Please consider upgrading your version before reporting any potential vulnerabilities.

 | Version  | Supported          |
 |----------| ------------------ |